BotMill/telegram-botmill/README.md

-# telegram-botmill
+# Telegram-BotMill
-A Java framework for building bots on Facebook's Messenger Platform.
+A Java framework for building bots on Telegram.